MeenaAnahei/Prevalence-of-Borrelia/Dataset-card.md

-The *Borrelia burgdorferi* outer surface protein dataset is a molecular ecology dataset that consists of DNA sequences and other metadata for four outer surface proteins A,B,C, and p35 (BBA64).This data is derived from *Ixodes pacificus* ticks and their vertebrate hosts colelcted in the Bay Area of California.This dataset helps support research on how the genetic diversity of outer surface proteins correlates with vector and host diversity which provides insights into the transmission
+The *Borrelia burgdorferi* outer surface protein dataset is a molecular ecology dataset that consists of DNA sequences and other metadata for four outer surface proteins A,B,C, and p35 (BBA64).This data is derived from *Ixodes pacificus* ticks and their vertebrate hosts collected in the Bay Area of California.This dataset helps support research on how the genetic diversity of outer surface proteins correlates with vector and host diversity which provides insights into the transmission